ShahaRaz/ChampionshipOOP2020B/read_me.txt

-Championship management Graphical User Interface
+Championship management Graphical User Interface for 3 kind of sports